 WHO WE SHARE YOUR DATA WITH

 We may need to share some Personal Data, which you provide to us, with a third party in order to process any releases or payments due to you and to assist us with our business operations.
+Third Party companies such as Tick Tok, Spotify, Facebook, etc or any mobile service operator will have their own Privacy Policies.
+Horus do not accept any liability for any of these polices or their terms which you are responsible for reviewing to determine if you accept them.
 We may pass Personal Data to third parties in the following circumstances:

-- We use a third party provider to assist us with transmission of your releases (together with metadata and accompanying materials bio, photographs etc) to various platforms around the world.
-Currently, we are using Consolidated Independent www.ci-info.com;
+- we use a third party provider to assist us with transmission of your releases (together with metadata and accompanying materials bio, photographs etc) to various platforms around the world.

-- We may also need to share your details with third parties to issue and resolve legal notices.
+- we may also need to share your details with third parties to issue and resolve legal notices or exercise or defend out legal rights or have rights recognised;

 We do not sell your data to any third party companies under any circumstances.